datamin-io/public-documentation/integrations/library-of-integrations/hubspot.md

 Instructions are available in the video or the text below.

 {% embed url="https://youtu.be/BXkJbxm4gbQ" %}
-How to integrate Datamin with Hubspot
+How to integrate Ylem with Hubspot
 {% endembed %}

 ### How to connect?